juju/docs/src/en/commands.md

    **Summary:**

-   show help on a juju charm tool
+   Show help on a Juju charm tool.